 Why the sudden Indian aesthetic?
 Well, you might say it's always been there, not in the costumes, but in the overall style of the movie (editing, colors...).
 Bollywood is, after all, the ultimate kitsch factory.
 It seems only logical to finish up the whole thing with this enormous homage to it.

-Also, take in mind that 19th century Europe is undeniable fascinated with the exotic and the iconography of exoticism.
-One must take into the account that deep into Colonialism, Europe became swarmed with images of the East: of China, India and the Colonies, which fascinated both artist and the rest of the population.
+Also, take in mind that 19th century Europe is undeniably fascinated with the exotic and the iconography of exoticism.
+One must take into account that deep into Colonialism, Europe became swarmed with images of the East: of China, India and the Colonies, which fascinated both artist and the rest of the population.
 And it's from that fascination, that primitive fantasy of the East, that most of the visuals in this movie come from.
-I like to thing that this Indian themed finale is both an homage to Bollywood and 19th century Exoticism.
+I like to think that this Indian themed finale is both an homage to Bollywood and 19th-century Exoticism.